-We cannot promise that the trial will help your relative/friend but we hope the information we get from this trial will help improve the treatment of people with dementia.
+We cannot promise that the trial will help this person but we hope the information we get from this trial will help improve the treatment of people with dementia.

-If your relative/friend is selected to take part in the exercise programme, this is likely to have a range of benefits for his/her health - for example, exercise is known to be good for his/her heart, lungs and circulation and general well-being.
+If this person is selected to take part in the exercise programme, this is likely to have a range of benefits for his/her health - for example, exercise is known to be good for his/her heart, lungs and circulation and general well-being.